 Baylor University, in cooperation with the Baptist General Convention of Texas, provides tuition assistance to Baptist students who are preparing for careers in church-related vocational ministry.
 The amount of the Baptist Ministry Scholarship is 20% of tuition for Baylor undergraduate hours.
-Beginning in the 2019-2020 academic year, students must be working toward a Religion major or minor or other ministry-related degree such as Church Music or Church Recreation.
+Beginning in the 2019-2020 academic year, initial applicants must be working toward a Religion major or minor or other ministry-related degree such as Church Music or Church Recreation.
 Students may apply for this scholarship at any time but must have the application process completed prior to the beginning of the semester for which they desire to receive the scholarship.
 We recommend that you complete the application as soon as possible so that it will appear early in your financial aid package.

 Gifts from the Hubler Family Trust established the Raymond O. and Allene Breech Hubler Endowed Scholarship Fund to benefit five incoming Baylor University students who are participating in the Ministry Guidance Program in the Department of Religion.
 The Hubler Scholarship is a competitive scholarship awarded to selected ministry students who are Religion majors, based on academic achievement and ministry leadership involvement.
 It is available to students of any denomination.
 The amount of the Hubler Scholarship is $5000 per Fall and Spring semesters for full-time enrollment (12 hours +), renewable for up to four years (up to a total of $40,000).
 Applications are due to the Ministry Guidance office by March 15.